How I Write For You

 4. (Optional) Copy platform.
 If you want an idea of the style and voice of the copy in advance, I can prepare samples for you – headlines, sentences, phrases and statements for your approval that will characterise the look and feel of the final content.

-5. Draft.
-I write your copy and submit to you by deadline, in separate drafts for each part of the project and including any directions, notes and roughs that will help to guide designers and production professionals.
+5. Writing.
+I write the first draft of your copy, usually in separate drafts for each part of the project and including any directions, notes and diagrams that will help to guide designers and production professionals.